 How to keep the weight off after medical weight loss:

 Fortunately, there are things you can do to keep the weight off after undergoing medical weight loss.
 First, it is essential to work with a nutrition expert to ensure you are maintaining a healthy diet.
-Doctor’s Weight Control’s nutritionists will be there to help you and answer your questions, and don’t forget about our websites blog for great nutrition info!
+Doctor’s Weight Control’s nutritionists will be there to help you and answer your questions!
 A nutritionist can help you determine how many calories to consume each day, how to plan healthy meals, and what balance of nutrients you should aim for.
 Remember, you must commit to long-lasting lifestyle changes to stay within your goal weight range.
 Rather than thinking of is as a diet, think of it as a new approach to healthier eating.